 After our village hike, we drove through the village to park at the Waenhuiskrans Nature Reserve at Roman beach.
 From here, we set off, first along a jeep track, with great views of the ocean.
 We cut down to the beach and walked along the sand to the far point in the distance.

-The waves were very fierce at the end, but the shoreline was protected by rocks, and this was where all the birds were.
+The waves were very fierce at the end.
+However, the shoreline was protected by rocks, and this was where all the birds were.
 There were many cormorants, terns and other seabirds that I don’t know the name of.
-Most special was the African Black Oystercatcher, which is a wader that only inhabits parts of the coast of Southern Africa.
+Most special was the African Black Oystercatcher.
+This is a wader that only inhabits parts of the coast of Southern Africa.
 It is a near-threatened species with about 6000 of them left.